nishanbajracharya/pwa-starter/README.md

 ```
 yarn start
 ```
+Then open `http://localhost:3000` in a web browser.

 To create a production build:
 ```
 yarn build
 ```
+This will setup a production ready build in the `build/` directory.

 To deploy to gh-pages of the github repo (defined in `homepage` of `package.json`):
 ```